About semantic tags

 String

-The company, typically an employer or small business, that is associated with an individual customer record.
+The company, typically an employer or small business, that is associated with a customer.

 country